About Me

 Associate Product Manager (July 2022 — October 2023)

-- Oversaw timelines and project plans for digital products and content across Everytown’s 15+ web properties.
+- Oversaw timelines and project plans for digital products across 15+ web properties, aligning with strategic goals.

-- Analyzed website performance using Google Analytics and SEO tools to guide data-informed decisions.
+- Analyzed web performance with Google Analytics and SEO tools to guide optimizations and product decisions.

-- Supported in web production, security, and ongoing site maintenance.
+- Supported web production, site security, and ongoing maintenance to sustain daily operations.

 Content Specialist (January 2022 — July 2022)